albertoscandolara/as-template-reference/docs/pages/07-eslint.md

 Today, the recommended approach is:

 - **ESLint focuses on code quality**, enforcing best practices, detecting bugs, ensuring safe patterns, verifying imports and maintaining architectural conventions.
-- **Prettier formats your code**, taking care of indentation, line width, quotes, semicolons, trailing commas, spacing, and overall layout
+- **Prettier formats your code**, taking care of indentation, line width, quotes, semicolons, trailing commas, spacing, and overall layout.

-## The Core idea
+## The core idea

 **ESLint’s purpose is not to dictate how JavaScript should be written.**
 Its role is to **let teams define their own conventions and enforce them consistently**, so all contributors produce code that follows the same shared expectations.